euvinkeel/euvinkeel.github.io/content/tango/Tango - Reflection.md

 # Inspiration
 It began how most of my projects start: I notice a pain point, no matter how trivial, and begin to think about how I could solve it.

 When I first set out to make this, I really just needed a push to code something again.
-It had been a while since I sat down and tried to complete a full project, so I thought that recreating one of my favorite morning routines (playing LinkedIn's games) would be a simple, quick way to de-rust.
+It had been a while since I sat down and tried to complete a full project, so I thought that recreating one of my favorite morning routines (playing LinkedIn's games) would be a simple & quick way to de-rust.
 More importantly, the only [other site](https://tangogame.org) that offers an infinite-mode version of the game had some issues with it.
 At the time, changing the puzzles sometimes resulted in tiles not responding to clicks, I had to refresh the page sometimes, the board was too visually different from the original, and it wasn't actually infinite (there are 100 pre-set boards).

 Overall, I'm pretty happy with how it runs and looks.
 There are optimizations to be made: notably, the backtracking algorithm used to generate random boards & the way each individual rive instance loads.
 There could be more features, like open sourcing the TangoTS module, making it *actually* modular and portable, high scores, ELO rankings...